Improving Multilingual Capabilities with Cultural and Local Knowledge in Large Language Models While Enhancing Native Performance: End Evaluation

 \section{End Evaluation}

-Apart from the benchmarks seen in \autoref{table:2} and \autoref{table:3}, we perform evaluations over additional benchmarks like : MMLU-Pro \citep{wang2024mmlu}, BigBench-Hard \citep{suzgun2022challenging}, MuSR \citep{sprague2024musrtestinglimitschainofthought}, GPQA \citep{rein2023gpqagraduatelevelgoogleproofqa}, MATH-Hard \citep{hendrycks2021measuringmathematicalproblemsolving}.
-We used open-llm-leaderboard \footnote{\url{https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard}} \citep{open-llm-leaderboard-v2} for evaluation over some of the benchmarks through eval-harness framework\citep{eval-harness}. \autoref{table:7} demonstrates The performance of our models in comparison with the original models over several benchmarks.
-We did observe variations in the scores from open-llm-leaderboard and the corresponding benchmark scores which were self reported for the original models.
-We used the scores from the leaderboard for all models over those benchmarks for reproducibility a fair comparison.
+Apart from the benchmarks seen in \autoref{table:2} and \autoref{table:3}, we perform evaluations over additional benchmarks like like like MMLU-Pro \citep{wang2024mmlu}, BigBench-Hard \citep{suzgun2022challenging}, MuSR \citep{sprague2024musrtestinglimitschainofthought}, GPQA \citep{rein2023gpqagraduatelevelgoogleproofqa}, and MATH-Hard \citep{hendrycks2021measuringmathematicalproblemsolving}.
+We used open-llm-leaderboard \footnote{\url{https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard}} \citep{open-llm-leaderboard-v2} for evaluation over some of the benchmarks through the eval-harness framework \citep{eval-harness}. \autoref{table:7} demonstrates the performance of our models in comparison with the original models over several benchmarks.
+We did observe variations in the scores from the open-llm-leaderboard and the corresponding benchmark scores, which were self-reported for the original models.
+We used the scores from the leaderboard for all models over those benchmarks for reproducibility and a fair comparison.
 The evaluation methods used can be seen in \autoref{table:4}.